xiaolul/opt_est/README.md

         - Weighted geometric average (Comb2)

 ## Scripts and Explaination (that have been cleaned now)
+  1. dump_rank: rank-level back-ground estimations based on the input system matrix
-  1. fit_prob.py: model relevance as a function of retrieval rank.
+  2. fit_prob.py: model relevance as a function of retrieval rank.
      - By default, it is based on method in [1]
      - Left out run names can be provided and perform leave out experiments.
      - Open randomization can do a shuffle-and-average operation for the fitting process.

-  2. The first step optimizers in [2]
+  3. The first step optimizers in [2]
       - rbp_opt.py: loss-a and Comb1
       - rbp_optd.py: loss-b and Comb1
       - rbp_opt_geo.py: loss-a and Comb2
       - rbp_optd_geo.py: loss-b and Comb2

-  3. hybrid_opt_rbp.py: the second level rank estimator in [2]
+  4. hybrid_opt_rbp.py: the second level rank estimator in [2]

-  4. kendall_dist.py: modified Kendall's distance defined in [2]
+  5. kendall_dist.py: modified Kendall's distance defined in [2]

-  5. naive_estimator.py: using coefficient of covariance in [3]
+  6. naive_estimator.py: using coefficient of covariance in [3]